Hephaestus-Arm/HephaestusArm2/ubunutu_install.md

 This guide is specifically on how to get from Linux to Windows.
+For mac users we reccomend using the parallels vm software, reach out to an SA for the most updated parallels image.

-Note if you're concerned about this feel free to reach out to an SA come in during our office hours or reach out to Arjun and Cooper on the rbe discord server for non office hour help.
+Note if you're concerned about this feel free to reach out to an SA come in during our office hours or reach out on the RBE discord server for non office hour help.

 If you have questions reference the FAQ below.